Maplesoft/openmaple/CONTRIBUTING.md

 > You have read and agreed to the [Developer Certificate of Origin](http://developercertificate.org/), version 1.1 or later.

-Please see [LICENSE.txt](LICENSE) for licensing conditions pertaining specifically to this repository.
+Please see [LICENSE](LICENSE.txt) for licensing conditions pertaining specifically to this repository.